Jose Altuve Preview, Player Props: Astros vs. Padres

-The Houston Astros, including Jose Altuve and his .822 slugging percentage over his past 10 games, battle starter Blake Snell and the San Diego Padres at Minute Maid Park, Friday at 8:10 PM ET.
+On Saturday, Jose Altuve (.778 slugging percentage in past 10 games, including six home runs) and the Houston Astros play the San Diego Padres, whose starting pitcher will be Seth Lugo.
+First pitch is at 7:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Rangers.
+In his most recent game he had a one-hit showing (1-for-4) against the Padres.

 Jose Altuve Game Info & Props vs. the Padres